satyanarayan-rao/bashT/02_assignment.md

 name with following constraints.

 - use only `paste` to complete the name
-- Use cat to print middle name fist and place it between first and last
+- Use cat to print middle name fist and place it between first and last using both `cat` and `paste` command

+## Generate non-overlapping intervals

+- Generate non-overlapping interval between `1` and `100` with a period of 10.

+You output should look like the following

+1 10
+11 20
+21 30
+...
+91 100